ghoulmann/summer-steam-program-details-2015/details-web/source/resources.rst

 Carrott, James H., and Brian David Johnson. *Vintage Tomorrows: A Historian and a Futurist Journey through Steampunk into the Future of
 Technology*.
 Farnham: O'Reilly, 2013.
 Print.

+Castronova, Edward. *Synthetic worlds: The business and culture of online games*.
+University of Chicago Press, 2008.

 Cline, Ernest. *Ready Player One*.
 New York: Crown, 2011.
 Print.